MrCocoNuat/tiny-chess-960/README.md

 # tiny-chess
-A full chess playing handheld in 8KiB based on ATtiny84.
+A full chess960 (Fischer Random) playing handheld in 8KiB based on ATtiny84.

-For operating instructions, see [guide.md](guide.md)